Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/navigate/introduction.rst

    Using these commands through the menu is not that efficient.
 However, like all Blender menus, the much more convenient keyboard shortcuts are listed next to the commands.
 :doc:`Align View </editors/3dview/navigate/3d_view>`
-   This submenu allows you to align the 3D view in certain ways.
+   This submenu allows you to align the 3D View in certain ways.

    - *Align to selected*
    - *Center cursor and view all*